Anti-Romani sentiment: Slovakia

 According to the last census from 2011, Roma make up 2.0% of the population in Slovakia.

 Three Slovakian Romani women have come before the European Court of Human Rights on grounds of having been sterilised without their consent in Slovakian hospitals.
 The sterilisations were performed by tubal ligation after the women gave birth by Caesarean section.
 The court awarded two of the women costs and damages while the third case was dismissed because of the woman's death.
 A report by the Center for Reproductive Rights and the Centre for Civil and Human Rights has compiled more than 100 cases of Roma women in Slovakia who have been sterilised without their informed consent.

-Roma are the victims of ethnically driven violence and crime in Slovakia.
+Roma are the victims of discrimination in Slovakia.
 According to monitoring and reports provided by the European Roma Rights Center (ERRC) in 2013, racist violence, evictions, threats, and more subtle forms of discrimination have increased over the past two years in Slovakia.
 The ERRC considers the situation in Slovakia to be one of the worst in Europe, as of 2013.

-Roma people suffer serious discrimination in Slovakia.
-Roma children are segregated in school and do not receive the level of education as other Slovakian children.
+Roma people suffer serious discrimination in Slovakia, and are victims of ethnically driven violence and crime.
+Roma children are segregated in school and do not receive the same level of education as other Slovakian children.
 Some are sent to schools for children with mild mental disabilities.
 As a result, their attainment level is far below average.
-Amnesty International’s report "Unfulfilled promises: Failing to end segregation of Roma pupils in Slovakia" describes the failure of the Slovak authorities to end the discrimination of Roma children on the grounds of their ethnicity in education.
+Amnesty International's report "Unfulfilled promises: Failing to end segregation of Roma pupils in Slovakia" describes the failure of the Slovak authorities to end the discrimination of Roma children on the grounds of their ethnicity in education.
 According to a 2012 United Nations Development Programme survey, around 43 per cent of Roma in mainstream schools attended ethnically segregated classes.

 The 2019 Pew Research poll found that 76% of Slovaks held unfavorable views of Roma.

 Non-EU countries

+Albania

+Roma and Ashkali and Balkan Egyptians suffer from various forms of discrimination in Albania.